-The Ramus Intermediate can be coded as the LAD or LCX.
+The Ramus Intermediate can be coded as the Marginal or the Diagonal.

 ALWAYS take the highest stenosis reported for a vessel.
 If the medical record reports the Proximal RCA with a 70% lesion and the Distal RCA with a 50% you should code the RCA as 70-100%, since the Proximal RCA has a 70% lesion.